June 16, 2021

 You can use the bottom of a glass or small plate, or a potato masher or large fork to smash your potatoes.
 I prefer a flat surface like a glass because the potatoes get smashed evenly.
 Gently press your glass or other surface on the top of each potato until it’s flattened to around 1/2” thick.
 (You can flatten them more if you want crispier potatoes, or less for fluffier potatoes).

 Mix your vegan butter, minced garlic, and rosemary together, then use a spoon to spread some of the mix on each potato.
 Top with salt, pepper, and vegan parmesan, to taste.

-Bake your potatoes until they’re crispy, about 20 minutes.
+Bake your potatoes in your preheated oven until they’re crispy and golden brown, about 20 minutes.

 Remove from the oven and let cool for 5 minutes.
-Top with vegan sour cream and green onions (if using), and serve!
+Add vegan sour cream and green onions to the top of the potatoes (if using), and serve!

 Feel free to use dill or parsley instead of rosemary, if you prefer!

 You can either bake the potatoes directly on an oiled baking sheet, or use parchment paper to line the baking sheet.
 Potatoes baked directly on the baking sheet will come out crispier, but a parchment-lined tray is easier to clean.